manuelbieh/react-book/advanced-concepts/higher-order-components.md

 const CryptoPriceTable = withCryptoPrices(PriceTable);
 ```

-Whenever an instance of the `CryptoPRiceTablke` is rendered, the **Higher Order Component** will trigger an API request in the `componentDidMount()` lifecycle method and pass its result to the `PriceTable` component.
-The `PriceTable` then only needs to concern itself with the display of the data:
+Whenever an instance of the `CryptoPriceTable` is rendered, the **Higher Order Component** will trigger an API request in the `componentDidMount()` lifecycle method and pass its result to the `PriceTable` component.
+The `PriceTable` then only needs to concern itself with displaying the data:

 ```jsx
 ReactDOM.render(<CryptoPriceTable />, document.getElementById('root'));
 ```

 This opens up a number of opportunities for us.
 First of all, both components are able to be independently tested.
-I will provide a bit more information in a later chapter about how exactly we can test layout component with snapshot testing.
+I will provide a bit more information in a later chapter about how exactly we can test layout components with snapshot testing.

 We also have the opportunity to combine other layout components with the `withCryptoPrices` HOC.
 To illustrate this, we are going to display the prices in CSV format.
 Our HOC will remain the same whereas the layout component can be implemented as such: